sailfish-team/sailfish/doc/about.rst

   other users.

 * Send us patches implementing new functionality, fixing bugs or adding new test cases.
-  Patches should be sent to the project mailing list.
+  Patches should be sent in the form of merge requests on `GitHub <https://raw.github.com/sailfish-team/sailfish>`_.

 * Don't know what to start with?
 Not a problem!
 Have a look at the tasks in our `TODO list`__.
 __ https://raw.github.com/sailfish-team/sailfish/master/TODO